-Try to remember how to adjust power supply to $\pm$ 6V and how to hook up the servo.
+Try to remember how to adjust power supply to \pm 6V and how to hook up the servo.
 You will do this again and again in the labs to come.
 If you don't think that you will remember, keep a copy of this lab handout for the detailed instructions presented here.
 You may even want to tape these instructions into your lab notebook.

 Play around with the input position shaft and watch the motor turn the output shaft to follow.
 (If the servo oscillates, turn down the gain.)
 In your lab notebook, write a short description of what the servo does.
 This is a very crude, slow, and weak servo, but it does illustrate how they work.
+Imagine what this, or a more powerful, servo could do if the output shaft was hooked to other mechanical devices, maybe a cutting device, or digging tool, or steering device, or...
 Write down at least 3 uses for servos.
 Do you think that you might work with servos in subsequent classes and later as an engineer?
 Mechanical engineering students should definitely answer "yes" here.
 Chemical Engineers, Material Scientists, and Environmental Engineers (a branch of Civil) are more likely to see process and temperature control systems, but they turn out to be quite similar.
 The servo is just a control system that controls a mechanical motion.
 For you Mining and Civil Engineers (Other than Environmental) that don't plan to go to grad school are less likely to deal directly with control systems.
 Although, I might point out that the Citicorp building has a large servo controlled mass at the top of the building that reduces its sway on windy days.

 In the first two experiments of this lab you learned a little about resistors.
 At first thought a resistor may seem like a pretty worthless part, but resistors are used a lot in electronic circuits.
 About how many resistors are used in the servo circuit?
-Determine at least one of the resistor value from it's color code (try the most common value)
+Determine the value of at least one of the resistors from it's color code (try the most common value).

 You will see this servo again many times in the lab.
-I will try use it to show you how the things you learn relate to something that you can probably see the value of.
+I will try use it to show you how the things you learn in class and in lab relate to something mechanical-something useful.